vantri1010/youtube-uploader/README.markdown

 ## Notes

 - The script assumes video filenames are unique and sequential (e.g., "Bản sao của 01.mp4").
-If filenames don’t match playlist titles, you may need to manually edit `upload_log.json` or adjust the script.
 - API quota usage includes fetching playlist videos (\~1 unit per 50 items).
 For large playlists, this may consume more quota.

 ## License